sethbern/CSJava/_sources/Unit10-Inheritance/topic-10-7-Object.rst

 Object Superclass
 ====================

 The **Object** class is the superclass of all other classes in Java and a part of the built-in java.lang package.
 If a parent class isn't specified using the **extends** keyword, the class will inherit from the ``Object`` class.
 What does a class inherit from the ``Object`` class?
-The |AP CS A Reference Sheet| lists the two main methods that are most used, toString() and equals(Object), from the Object class at the bottom, which are covered in more detail below.
+There are two main methods that are most used, toString() and equals(Object), from the Object class at the bottom, which are covered in more detail below.

 - String toString()
 - boolean equals(Object other)